 - 21.3.1.
 Job sharing unit members, including those job sharing unit members paired with a reduced workload unit member, shall be entitled to all appropriate provisions in the Agreement in the same proportion that their assignment bears to a full year's assignment. - 21.3.2.
-Job sharing unit members shall be entitled to accumulate days of service from year to year, up to the equivalent of a minimum of one hundred and thirty-eight (138) days over a two (2) year period for service credit purposes. - 21.3.3.
+Job sharing unit members shall be entitled to accumulate days of service from year to year, up to the equivalent of a minimum of one hundred and thirty-eight (138) days over a two (2) year period for service credit purposes.
+The one hundred and thirty-eight (138) days is seventy-five percent (75%) of a one hundred and eighty-four (184) day work year.
+The required seventy-five percent (75%) shall be adjusted for furloughed work years that are less than one hundred and eighty-four (184) days. - 21.3.3.
 The health and welfare benefits available to each job sharing unit member are determined by the actual time worked, but shall not exceed the cost of the equivalent of one (1) position's entitlement to health and welfare benefits.